 Enhance your creative career opportunities and explore your full potential with a one-year BA Honours Top up Degree in Drama.

 Coláiste Dhúlaigh College of Further Education is now offering a one-year top-up degree programme in Drama (BA Hons) in conjunction with the University of Wolverhampton (UK).
 Accredited by the University of Wolverhampton, the course has been developed by the tutors to be relevant to contemporary theatre and performance practice in an Irish context.

 The year-long BA Drama course is designed as a follow-on for Theatre and Drama HND students who wish to gain a higher qualification, also for mature students and theatre practitioners who wish to deepen their performance understanding while attaining a degree.

 Structure of the course

-The course is delivered on a part-time basis at our Killbarack campus, with a minimum of 12 contact hours per week.
+The course is delivered at our Killbarack campus, with a minimum of 12 contact hours per week.
 The performance elements of the course take place primarily in professional theatre venues including Axis Theatre, Ballymun.

 The course requires full commitment from participants, as self-directed learning is central to successful completion of the top-up degree.
 Students also require good collaborative skills and the ability to work as part of an ensemble.